 To summarize, the power of connected devices truly shouldn’t be understated.
 They play an immensely valuable role in modern healthcare and have the ability to skyrocket your patient-centricity.

 Becoming an active participant in one’s own health is liberating; and the use of smartphone apps that are linked to online portals means that patients are more invested, at earlier stages, in their personal health stories.

 When individuals have access to diagnostic tools, they don’t have to wait for their physician’s evaluation to see and understand how their health indicators are changing.

-One study by HIMSS (The Healthcare Information & Management Systems Society) shows that a 21 percent reduction in healthcare costs occurred for patients who actively learn and utilize technologies that aided their personalized health management.
+Unsurprisingly, this leads to a reduction in healthcare costs for patients who actively learn and utilize technologies that aid their personalized health management.